MVP3 Foundation

 JUDGING CRITERIA

-Entries will be evaluated on:
+Eligible entries may be evaluated based on:

-Craft & Technical Quality – Use of visuals, sound, editing, performance, etc.
+Craft & Technical Quality

 AWARDS, RECOGNITION & OPPORTUNITIES